tdpreece/tdpreece.github.io/_posts/2016-12-13-uses-for-virtual-columns-in-mariadb.md

 indicates that the
 index is used to find the rows.
 Thus, selects for `speed` will be faster using the virtual column.
-The fact that the calculation of `speed` is done at write time would probably also make the the query using the virtual column more efficient.
+The fact that the calculation of `speed` is done at write time would probably also make the query using the virtual column more efficient.

 Virtual columns may help